Florida Surplus Lines Service Office

 After many years of advocating and negotiating by Mr. Roehrig and key members of the Florida Surplus Lines Association, a bill finally passed the legislature in the spring of 1997, officially creating the FSLSO under Florida Statute 626.921.
 The legislation, known as the Dana Roehrig Act, was signed into law in late 1997, and the Florida Surplus Lines Service Office was born.

-Following the enactment of the new law, the first nine-member FSLSO Board of Governors was appointed, and Gary Pullen, who had previously overseen Consumer Affairs and the surplus lines market for the Florida Department of Insurance, was appointed as Executive Director of FSLSO.
+Following the enactment of the new law, the first nine-member FSLSO Board of Governors was appointed.
+Gary Pullen, who had previously overseen Consumer Affairs and the surplus lines market for the Florida Department of Insurance, was appointed Executive Director of FSLSO.
 Gary, the Board, and a small staff of four worked tirelessly over the next several months to open the country's first paperless stamping office.

 Known as a leader in innovative solutions, the FSLSO is a visionary among stamping offices in the U.S. It pioneered the use of technology to eliminate costs with printing, mailing, storing, and inputting thousands of policies within the state.
 Its proprietary filing system is known as the Surplus Lines Automation Suite (SLAS) and has been adopted by 11 states across the nation to process more than one-third of U.S. surplus lines premium annually.

-In 2018, the FSLSO celebrated its 20th year of service to the surplus lines community.
+In 2023, FSLSO celebrated its 25th year of service to the surplus lines community.
 The Service Office's success has hinged on putting customers at the forefront of everything the FSLSO does.
-The FSLSO is committed to continuing that service by facilitating compliance and using leading-edge technology in the next 20 years.
+The FSLSO is committed to continuing that service by facilitating compliance and using leading-edge technology in the next 25 years.